MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ```

 After we have created a new branch and checked it out, we can imagine our git history looking like this.
-The `zen` branch 'branches' or starts from the point where we used the git branch command.
+The `zen` branch 'branches' starts from the point where we used the git branch command.

 ```{image} ../fig/github_workflows/git_branch.svg
 :align: center